 Once iTunes has finished installing the older firmware, your device will automatically reboot.
 When that happens, go ahead and disconnect your phone from your computer.

 Once the process has finished, run through initial setup on your iPhone, then select "Set Up as New" if you want a fresh start, or "Restore from iCloud Backup" if you want to get all your apps and data back.
 If going with the latter, just sign in with your Apple ID, then select the most recent iOS 10.3.3 backup, and your apps and data will be restored.
 You can also choose "Restore from iTunes Backup" instead if you archived iOS 10.3.3 before installing iOS 11.

-Without the corrupt iOS 11 data, you should no longer have any issues on iOS 10.3.3.
-But if you're having any trouble with either of the above methods, let us know in the comment section below and we'll try to steer you in the right direction.
+At this point, you should be back to the comfy confines of iOS 10.3.3.
+But if you're having any trouble with the above downgrading method, let us know in the comment section below and we'll try to steer you in the right direction.